prathgan/PolitiKnow/readme.md

 | 18 | 1                 |
 | 19 | 1                 |

-Then, `cd` to the root of the PolitiKnow directory again, and run `export FLASK_APP`.
+Then, after the `.csv` file has been created and all dependencies are installed, `cd` to the root of the PolitiKnow directory again, and run `export FLASK_APP`.
 Finally, run `flask run` from the root of the directory and you're all set!
 Navigate to the url displayed in your terminal window after you ran the last command and you can start using PolitiKnow!